duncanobrien/open-datasets/O'Brien_et_al_2020_JEMBE/README.md

 Data collection was funded and supported by the Centre for Ocean Research and Education (https://www.coresciences.org).

 ## Structure
 Replicate - abbreviation of site name and replicate number.
+QArray and CVArray refers to artifical experiment arrays that may attact/repel octopus.

 Site - the sampled sites within Sweetings Pond: 'Caves', 'Control', 'Grouper Cave', 'Octopus Den' (renamed as 'Emmas') and 'Quarry'.